clab/rnng/README.md

 The file `parsing_result.txt` contains the final parsing accuracy using EVALB

+# Pretrained Generative Model
+As the generative model takes a while to train, a pretrained model is available here: https://drive.google.com/open?id=0Bz1ZN2dBHG1dNTRYbmEwNUtoa0E

+Since CNN/DyNet relies on Boost to serialize and save/load the model, using this pretrained model requires using boost version 1.60.0 to compile the system.
+It is important to specify the same training set and clusters in order to load the model (otherwise the model cannot be loaded).
+Here is the command for training the pretrained model:

+	build/nt-parser/nt-parser-gen -x -T /usr1/home/akuncoro/rnng-dataset/english/train-gen.oracle -d /usr1/home/akuncoro/rnng-dataset/english/dev-gen.oracle -t --clusters /usr1/home/akuncoro/rnng-dataset/english/clusters-train-berk.txt --input_dim 256 --lstm_input_dim 256 --hidden_dim 256 -D 0.3

+The clusters that we used is the "clusters-train-berk.txt", and please contact us to get access to the oracle due to PTB licensing issues.

+# Pretrained Discriminative Model Tree Samples For Reranking
+To get tree samples from the discriminative models (in order to use the generative model to rescore these samples), please find "test-samples.props" here: https://drive.google.com/open?id=0Bz1ZN2dBHG1dTTZXc2FBOXZObm8

+# Acknowledgments
+We thank Daniel Fried for discovering a bug in the discriminative model.

 # Contact
 If there are any issues, please let us know at adhiguna.kuncoro [ AT SYMBOL ] gmail.com, miguel.ballesteros [AT SYMBOL] ibm.com, and cdyer [AT SYMBOL] cs.cmu.edu